Rahul Gandhi: Economy

 Gandhi while addressing All India Congress Committee (AICC) in Jaipur, called for an end to red tape and outdated laws that slow job creation.

-Gandhi views the economic policies of Modi Government as fundamentally to benefit the 2-3 billionaires and has described them as crony capitalists.
+Gandhi views the economic policies of Modi Government as fundamentally to benefit the two to three billionaires and has described them as crony capitalists.
 Calling the "crony capitalists" as best friends of Modi, he has been critical of the privatisation of government assets.
 He is of the view that RSS and crony capitalists are colluding to control India.
 He has been specifically harsh on Indian billionaire Gautam Adani, to whom he said the Modi Government has been very favourable.
 He sees the rise of Adani as a direct consequence of crony capitalism.
 He said that he is not anti-business and supports fairness.
 Disagreeing with privatisation of PSUs, he said that Congress will not allow the privatisation if it comes to power.
 Citing the report on inequality by Oxfam, he said that rising economic inequality is the result of Modi Government's economic policies.